 Religion (Theological Studies)

 Frederick L. Ware, Ph.D., is Professor of Theology at Howard University School of Divinity.
 He began teaching at the School in 2003.
-Recent courses that he has taught include Systematic Theology I & II, Philosophy of Religion, Black Theology, Theology of Martin Luther King, Jr., Theology of the Holy Spirit, and Theological Responses to Atrocity.
+Recent courses that he has taught include Systematic Theology I & II, Philosophy of Religion, Black Theology, Theology of Martin Luther King, Jr., Religious Thought of Howard Thurman, Theology of the Holy Spirit, and Theological Responses to Atrocity.